rwolf2467/rwolf2467/README.md

 # Hi, I'm Red_Wolf2467! 👋

 I am Red_Wolf2467, 16 years old and I live in Austria.
 I have been developing and programming for several years and have been fascinated by technology since my childhood.
 I am now a proud developer of a verified Discord bot and developer of other projects such as Qr-Gate and Ember.
+I also own the Teams named "PyroPixle" and "SkyFire Hosting".

 [PyroPixle Discord](https://link.pyropixle.com/discord)